 We have our Facebook page which keeps our customers up to date with current specials, seasonal pest problems they may encounter, and information about our company and our employees.

 What profession other than yours would you like to attempt?

-What websites do you visit every day?
+What website do you visit every day?

 What is your goal for retirement?

 Retirement is so far away that I can’t really imagine it yet.
 Eventually, my plan is to own a beach home and work from there part time while my children run the company full time.
 Until then, I will continue to push forward to maintain a successful business for my entire family to enjoy.